homearanya/wild-coast-walks/src/pages/index.md

         - tour: Battlefields
         - tour: Midlands Meander
         - tour: Trappist Monastery
-  heading1: Best
-  heading2: Selling Trips
-  introduction: >-
-    Not sure what you’re looking for and need a little inspiration?
-We can help.
-    Check out our handpicked

-    lists of topical trips you can take right now.
 blogarea:
   blur: >-
     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Pellentesque dolor